About Pearson’s Falls

 Barricades were put to discourage off-trail scrambling to both protect life and limb as well as to protect the ecosystem here.

-Pearsons Falls resides near Saluda, North Carolina.
+Pearsons Falls resides near Saluda in Polk County, North Carolina.
 It is administered by the Tryon Garden Club.
 For information or inquiries about the area as well as current conditions, you can visit their website.

 To reach Pearson’s Falls, we actually did a nearly 90-minute drive from Soco Falls (about 11 miles east of Cherokee in the far west of the Blue Ridge Parkway as well as part of the Great Smoky Mountains National Park).